The APX-hardness of the Traveling Tournament Problem: The Boosted Restricted -Tour Cover Problem

 \section{The Boosted Restricted $k$-Tour Cover Problem}

-In TTP-$k$, the frequency at which a single team needs to return home depends on the value of $k$.
-When the value of $k$ is small, the team is required to return home more frequently.
-Conversely, if $k$ is very large, such as $k=n-1$, the constraint of being bounded by $k$ loses its significance, and the team can schedule their travel distances to be as short as in the Traveling Salesman Problem (TSP).
-In order to compute the minimum traveling distance for a team in this scenario, we need to solve the $k$-tour cover problem ($k$-TC) \cite{asano1997covering}.
+In TTP-$k$, the well-known Independent Lower Bound~\cite{easton2003solving,urrutia2007new} is computed by determining the minimum possible traveling distance for each team, independently of the feasibility of the other teams, and then summing these distances.
+Furthermore, to compute the minimum possible traveling distance for a single team, we need to solve $k$-TC~\cite{asano1997covering}, defined as follows.

-\begin{definition}[$k$-TC] An instance of $k$-TC can be presented by a complete graph $I=(V_I, E_I)$, where there is one depot vertex $o$ in $V_I$, $n-1$ non-depot vertices in $V_I\setminus\{o\}$, and a weight function $w$ on the edges in $E_I$.
-The goal of $k$-TC is to find a set of tours of minimum total weight covering all non-depot vertices such that each tour is a simple cycle that always contains the depot vertex and at most $k$ non-depot vertices. \end{definition}
+\begin{definition}[$k$-TC] An instance of $k$-TC can be presented by a complete graph $I=(V_I, E_I)$, where there is one depot vertex $o$ in $V_I$, $n-1$ non-depot vertices in $V_I\setminus\{o\}$, and a metric weight function $w$ on the edges in $E_I$.
+The goal of $k$-TC is to find a set of tours of minimum total weight covering all non-depot vertices where each tour is a simple cycle that contains the depot vertex and at most $k$ non-depot vertices. \end{definition}